Getting cold because you’re getting error code 270 from your Lennox® furnace?

 Estimated Repair Cost for Furnace Error Code 270

-The price to mend your furnace depends on the problem with it and how long it takes to correct it.
+The cost to mend your furnace hinges on the problem with it and the time it takes to repair it.

 Before your technician replaces your ignitor, he or she will investigate: